Foreign Language Requirements

 - Failure to understand the syntax and grammar.

-- Failure to produce coherent prose that makes sense.
+- Failure to produce coherent prose in English.

 - Failure to translate enough.
 And what “enough” is may vary from examination to examination depending on the difficulty of the passage.